juju/juju/doc/high_availability.md

 controller just results in connection to another.

-The list of addresses supplied to agent configuration can be influenced by the `juju-ctrl-space` controller configuration article.
+The list of addresses supplied to agent configuration can be influenced by the `juju-mgmt-space` controller configuration article.
 This is supplied with a space name in order that agent-controller communication can be isolated to specific networks.